Terminating the employment

 You can find more on notice and pay during the notice period on the ACAS website.

-You may not be obliged to give your personal assistant the statutory minimum notice period if you summarily dismiss them (in cases of gross misconduct).
+You may not be obliged to give your PA a notice period or payment in lieu of notice if you summarily dismiss them (in cases of gross misconduct).

 Gross misconduct is a very serious form of misconduct.
 Although the law does not define what sorts of actions or behaviours could be described as being gross misconduct, the following acts may be considered as gross misconduct depending on the facts and circumstances: